Short-Stacked Play in MTTs

 Playing a short stack well is an essential tournament skill.
 It is extremely rare to win a tournament by going wire-to-wire as one of the chip leaders.
 Indeed, if you late register the tournament, as is often advisable due to the ICM benefits, you will come out of the gate short-stacked.
 No matter how well you play, no matter how well you ultimately do in the tournament, it is likely you will play a significant portion of it as a short stack, under some degree of ICM pressure.

 In a poker tournament, the last of your chips is the most valuable, so you cannot afford to get frustrated or desperate.
-You may be short due to any number of frustrating factors: a cold deck, a bad beat, or even a mistake on your own part.
+You may be short due to any number of unsettling factors: a cold deck, a bad beat, or even a mistake on your own part.
 It doesn’t matter.
 That’s all in the past now.
 You must make the best of the current decision, and that means investing your few remaining chips in the most profitable way, taking the appropriate risks to give yourself the best possible chance of cashing and then running up a stack.

 The Good News About Having a Short Stack